A new condition for the genericity of ergodic measures on Riemannian manifolds: Introduction

 \section{Introduction}

-In the wake of a pioneering work of Hadamard dating back to 1898 \cite{H98}, the geodesic flow on the unit tangent bundle of a negatively curved Riemannian manifold has been widely considered as a canonical example of hyperbolic dynamics.
-Within this perspective, the slightly more general case of non-positively curved manifolds, which received a lot of attention in recent literature \cite{B95, BGS85, E96}, might be considered as a natural extension of hyperbolic dynamics.
-This paper focuses on the generalisation of a property that has been known since the seventies under the negative curvature assumption : the genericity of ergodic probability measures in the space of invariant probability measures.
+In the wake of a pioneering work of Hadamard dating back to 1898 \cite{H98}, the unit tangent bundle of a negatively curved Riemannian manifold $M$, which we will denote by $T^1M$ and equip with the geodesic flow, has been widely considered as a canonical example of hyperbolic dynamics.
+This paper focuses on the generalization of a property that has been known since the seventies under the negative curvature assumption: the genericity of ergodic measures in the space of invariant probability measures.

-Let $\mathcal{M}$ be the space of invariant probability measures equipped with the weak-* topology.
-It is convex and its extreme points are exactly the ergodic probability measures.
-Partasarathy proved in \cite{P61} that the set of ergodic probability measures $\mathcal{M}_e$ is a $G_\delta$ set of $\mathcal{M}$.
-Thus the density condition $\overline{\mathcal{M}_e} = \mathcal{M}$ is equivalent to the following statement : \textit{ergodic probability measures are generic in the space of invariant probability measures}.
+Let $\mathcal{M}$ be the space of invariant probability measures of the geodesic flow on $T^1M$, equipped with the weak-* topology induced by the geodesic distance of the Sasaki metric.
+It is a compact and convex subset of the space of probability measures, and its extremal points are exactly the ergodic measures, whose set will be denoted by $\mathcal M_e$.
+Hence, $\mathcal M_e$ is dense in $\mathcal M$ if and only if the latter is a realization of the Poulsen simplex \cite{LOS78}.
+Moreover, the set of ergodic probability measures $\mathcal{M}_e$ is a $G_\delta$ set of $\mathcal{M}$ \cite{P61}, thus the density condition $\overline{\mathcal{M}_e} = \mathcal{M}$ is equivalent to the following statement: \textit{ergodic measures are generic in the space of invariant probability measures}.

-Since the works of Sigmund on topologically mixing Anosov flows \cite{S72}, this property has been known to hold for negatively curved compact connected manifolds.
-Coudène and Schapira \cite{CS10} generalised it in 2010 to the geodesic flow on non-compact negatively curved manifolds in restriction to the non-wandering set.
-In 2014, they further extended it to non-positively curved manifolds $M$ whose universal cover $\tilde{M}$ has no flat strips \cite{CS14}.
-This is currently the broadest known assumption that guarantees the genericity of ergodic probability measures.
+Since the works of Sigmund on topologically mixing Anosov flows \cite{S72}, this property has been known to hold for negatively curved compact manifolds.
+Coud\`ene and Schapira \cite{CS14} generalized it to non-positively curved manifolds whose universal cover has no flat strips.
+Their argument relies on several dynamical properties, such as the Closing Lemma, the transitivity and the local product structure.
+This bridge between the dynamical properties of a flow and the density of the set of ergodic measures has been generalized later by Gelfert and Kwietniak \cite{GK18}.

-When it comes to necessary conditions, Coudène and Schapira proved in \cite{CS14} that for compact surfaces, the genericity of ergodic measures on $T^1M$ is actually equivalent to the condition that the universal cover of $M$ has no flat strips.
-In dimension higher than two, the sharpest known condition previously to this work was that $M$ does not have an open totally geodesic flat submanifold that contains a periodic orbit of the geodesic flow.
-Notably, the 3-manifold described by Gromov \cite{G78} whose construction is attributed to Heintze is not negatively curved but satisfies this condition, hence the genericity of ergodic probability measures for that manifold had remained an open question until now.